vikas1709/WebDev-Session5/readme.md

 export default apiKey;
 ```

 Refresh the browser.
-Note new variable.
+Note the new variable.

 Because we exported is as default we can rename on import.